aconz2/aconz2.github.io/_posts/2024-07-03-Machine-Learning-Notes.md

   * x + f0(x) + f1(x + f0(x)) + ...
 * [A Mathematical Framework for Transformer Circuits](https://transformer-circuits.pub/2021/framework/index.html)
   * residual stream, QK/OV circuit
+  * multi head attention can either be seen as the O times the concat of attention on a chunk of channels, or as a sum of heads each with their slice of O to upscale back to C [link](https://transformer-circuits.pub/2021/framework/index.html#architecture-attn-independent)
 * [Understanding and Improving Transformer From a Multi-Particle Dynamic System Point of View](https://arxiv.org/abs/1906.02762)
   * numerical integrator, Lie-Trotter splitting scheme and the Euler's method, Strang-Marchuk splitting scheme
   * attention is like diffusion (interaction) and FF like convection (indepenent particle flow)